Donald Trump is in court for closing arguments in civil fraud trial after judge receives bomb threat

 “Forty-four days of trial — not one witness came into this courtroom, your honor, and said there was fraud,” Trump lawyer Christopher Kise said.

 New York Attorney General Letitia James, a Democrat, wants the judge to impose $370 million in penalties.
-Trump says he did nothing wrong, didn't lie about his fortune and is the victim of political persecution.
+Trump says he did nothing wrong.
+He contends outside accountants that helped prepare the statements should’ve flagged any discrepancies and that the documents came with disclaimers that shield him from liability.

 The former president had hoped to make that argument personally, but the judge — initially open to the idea — said no after a Trump lawyer missed a deadline for agreeing to ground rules.
 Among them, Engoron warned that Trump couldn't use his closing remarks to "deliver a campaign speech" or use the opportunity to impugn the judge and his staff.